 And if you’ve got a few more days in the area, Brisbane can serve as a great base for exploring many of Queensland’s beautiful destinations.

-Check out this guide to 22 Brisbane Walks That Will Take Your Breath Away by BuzzFeed to get a glimpse of just a few of the day trip you can embark on from Brisbane, including Lamington National Park, Springbrook National Park, Stradbroke Island, Bribie Island, and Moreton Island, to name just a few.
+Check out this guide to Brisbane Walks That Will Take Your Breath Away by Urbanlist to get a glimpse of just a few of the day trips you can embark on from Brisbane, including Lamington National Park, Springbrook National Park, Stradbroke Island, Bribie Island, and Moreton Island, to name just a few.

 Here is a more comprehensive list of Brisbane’s top day trips, by Visit Brisbane, that will give you lots of other ideas for what to do in Brisbane and day trips in the Greater Brisbane Region.

-If you want a local’s perspective on the best things to do in Brisbane and the best things to see in Brisbane, check out this awesome article “Things Brisbane people like to say and 20 (secret) places they like to go” for some great local gems that are worth checking out during your visit.
+If you want a local’s perspective on the best things to do in Brisbane and the best things to see in Brisbane, check out this awesome article 20 things that will surprise first-time visitors to Brisbane for some great insights that are worth checking out during your visit.

 Amazing Year-Round Weather

-Brisbane boasts amazing weather all year around.
+Brisbane boasts amazing weather all year round.
 It’s actually one of the reasons we choose to base ourselves here vs. Melbourne or Sydney.

 But to make the most of your time in Brisbane, we suggest that you plan your visit for the shoulder season.
 The best time is April – June, just as the wet season comes to an end and the daily highs are still hovering around 25-27°C.